sonic-net/SONiC/doc/mgmt/SONiC_DNS_Support.md

 A change in the DNS_SERVER entry triggers hostcfgd to start the DNS configuration script, which in turn writes each DNS server to the resolv.conf and then restart the dns-config service.

-#### 1.1.2.2 add/delete DNS source IP
+#### 1.1.2.2 add/delete DNS source interface

-This creates or deletes a global DNS source IP entry in the Redis ConfigDB.
+This creates or deletes a global DNS source interface entry in the Redis ConfigDB.

 ```
   "DNS|global": {
     "type": "hash",
     "value": {
-      "src_ip": "1.1.1.1"
+      "src_intf": "Loopback0"
     }
   }
 ```

 A change in this entry triggers hostcfgd to add iptables SNAT rule incase of IPv4 address and ip6tables SNAT rule in IPv6 source address.

-Only one global DNS source IP is allowed.
+Only one global DNS source interface is allowed.

 #### 1.1.2.4 get DNS hosts